Journalists, reporters and other media need to stop saying “suffers from autism” when referring to an autistic person.

 This pity can translate into low expectations, discrimination and exclusion from opportunities in education, employment and social life.

-Furthermore, the use of respectful and accurate language in journalism or the media is essential for representing the autism community’s perspectives and experiences accurately.
+Furthermore, the use of respectful and accurate language in journalism or the media is essential for representing the autism community’s experiences accurately.

 Many self-advocates prefer terms like “autistic” over “suffers from autism” because they see their condition as an integral part of their identity, not a burden.